 The engineer or inspector will ensure that rainfall measurements are made for the job site and routinely monitor weather forecasts to recognize when predicted weather may threaten the construction site and when runoff has occurred.
 If the weather forecasts indicate storms may impact the project site, project personnel should evaluate whether or not the site has adequate BMP protection and is prepared to receive runoff.
-The engineer or inspector will keep a log of all inspections made on the project.
-Refer to Form 806.8.10, MoDOT Land Disturbance Inspection Record.

 Areas of the project that meet the final stabilization requirements (i.e., 70% permanent vegetative cover over 100% of the area, rock covered, paved, etc.) no longer require inspection, but casual observations should be made to ensure erosion problems don't arise.
-Areas of the job that have achieved interim stabilization may be inspected once per month if a written request is submitted to and approved by the regional MDNR office.